Biden administration forgives another $1.2 billion in student loans. Here's who qualifies.

 Some parts of the Biden administration's plans to provide more relief were thrown into turmoil last month when two courts issued temporary injunctions against the Biden administration's flagship student loan repayment plan, called the Saving on a Valuable Education, or SAVE, plan, which currently has about 8 million enrollees.

-Despite the injunctions, student borrowers can still continue to enroll in the program, according to the Education Department.
+Despite the injunctions, student borrowers had been able to still continue to enroll in the program, according to the Education Department.

+However, the SAVE plan is now in question after a federal appeals court on Thursday blocked its implementation, which would have lowered monthly payments for millions of borrowers.

+The 8th Circuit Court of Appeals granted a motion for an administrative stay filed by a group of Republican-led states seeking to invalidate the administration's entire student loan forgiveness program.
+The court order prohibits the Biden administration from implementing the parts of the SAVE plan that were not already blocked by lower court rulings.